3den/hash_delegate/README.md

 # HashDelegate

-Dynamically add methods that delegate to key/values of a hash.
+Add accessor methods that delegate to key/values of a hash attribute.

 ## Installation